Trades Curriculum and Trades Library

 2. Make the curriculum compliant with Section 508.

-Section 508 is part of the Rehabilitation Act and requires that the government ensure internet-based resources can be used independently by anyone.
+Section 508 is part of the Rehabilitation Act and requires the government to ensure that internet-based resources can be used independently by anyone.
 For publicly-funded institutions, this is a requirement.
-For privately-funded institutions, these are best practices make sure your work is inclusive and accessible.
+For privately-funded institutions, these are best practices to ensure your work is inclusive and accessible.
 Ensuring compliance requires time and learning about the regulations.
-By creating curriculum with these requirements at the forefront, anyone who uses and instructs with the material can meet these best practices and requirements.
+By creating a curriculum with these requirements at the forefront, anyone who uses and instructs with the material can meet these best practices and requirements.
 Read more about Section 508.

 3. Produce curriculum in English and Spanish.

-The United States has the second largest population of Spanish speakers in the world, with over 41 million native Spanish speakers.
-About half of those speakers (or 8% of the US population) have limited-English proficiency.
+The United States has the second-largest population of Spanish speakers in the world, with over 41 million native Spanish speakers.
+About half of those speakers (or 8% of the US population) have limited English proficiency.
 The number of US-based Spanish speakers is expected to triple by the year 2050.
 Considering that nearly a third of construction workers identify as Hispanic and/or Latinx, bilingual training resources are the only way to move forward in curriculum development.
-We are working to retroactively translate English resources into Spanish and create all new curriculum bilingually with our partners at CENCOR.
+We are working to retroactively translate English resources into Spanish and create new bilingual curricula with our partners at CENCOR.
 Read more about our work and partnership here.

 People learn in different ways, and programs have individual needs.
 As such, we will produce text-based, video, audio, photographs, drawings, and interactive coursework with learning objectives anchoring these resources to our national standards.
-This will provide the needed consistency for teaching national standards, as well as provide programs and people with selective needs.
+This will provide the necessary consistency for teaching national standards, as well as offer programs to individuals with specific needs.

 There are many ways for individuals, businesses, organizations, and philanthropic groups to support The Campaign.
 Find out how.